-We were engaged to audit the financial statements of Worthing Borough Council ('the Council') for the year ended 31 March 2023.
+We were engaged to audit the financial statements of Adur District Council ('the Council') for the year ended 31 March 2023.
 The financial statements comprise the:

-- Movement in Reserves Statement, - Comprehensive Income and Expenditure Statement, - Balance Sheet, - • Cash Flow Statement, - the related notes 1 to 42 including a summary of significant accounting policies, - Collection Fund and the related notes 1 to 5
+- Movement in Reserves Statement - Comprehensive Income and Expenditure Statement, - Balance Sheet, - Cash Flow Statement - the related notes 1 to 41 including a summary of significant accounting policies.
+Housing Revenue Account Comprehensive Income and Expenditure Statement, the Statement of Movement on the Housing Revenue Account, and the related notes 1 to 12; and - Collection Fund and the related notes 1 to 5